Solomon Islands Travel Advice

 Please see the following PDF document for full details of the travel restriction on all non-Australian citizens and non-residents.

-Please see the following PDF document for full details of the commercial policy in place to assist passengers with re-booking flights affected by Coronavirus.
+Please see the following PDF document for full details of the policy in place to assist passengers with bookings affected by COVID-19.

 Solomon Islands Immigration Requirements with regards to the control of Coronavirus